psmitt/UTFool/README.md

 or even the Supplementary Multilingual Plane.
 [GNU FreeMono](https://www.gnu.org/software/freefont) is a good choice.

-Beyond of the font selection, another common need is the easy typing of the different Unicode symbols on any keyboard.
+Beyond the font selection, another common need is the easy typing of the different Unicode symbols on any keyboard.
 [AutoHotkey](https://autohotkey.com) offers the simplest solution by smart macros and handy shortcuts, making you able to insert any